rickyqin005/RHSX/README.md

 # RHSX
-RHSX is a trading platform used by RHHS's Finance Club.
-It features a discord bot which users can interact with to trade fictitious stocks and an API to fetch data.
+RHSX is a trading platform used by Richmond Hill High School's Finance Club.
+It includes a discord bot where users can interact with to trade fictitious stocks and an API to fetch data.

 ## Discord Slash Commands
 Optional parameters are *italicized*.